So you need a ton of topsoil? or ‘tonne’ if you want be be picky about the correct spelling.

 In metric volume = 0.6 cubic metres.

 This is where the confusion happens.
 Mostly from the very companies selling topsoil.

 Most assume the builders bags that soil is delivered in, the 1m x 1m x 1m cubic metre bags is one tonne.
 Actually, if filled up, a builders bag is 1.7 tonnes of soil (approx)

 Be very cautious where you purchase topsoil from.
-If it is cheap it is no doubt sub soil (not suitable for planting) and / or contaminated from brown field sites.
-Builders waste from the footings dug for extensions.
+If it is cheap it is no doubt sub soil (not suitable for planting) and / or contaminated from brown field sites or builders waste from the footings dug for an extension.
 The risk of buying cheap soil from any thing other than an unassured source, not conforming to the British Standard regarding topsoil is it could have Japanese knot weed!